linguagens-do-brasil/linguagens-do-brasil/README.md

 <h4 style="color:#008000">More About Me</h4>
 <section><details>
   <summary>My Childhood</summary>
   <p>I was born in São Paulo, Brazil, at the begining of XXI century, probably by noon (or it was, at least, in Brazil).
-I grow up in the south area and had two little sisters, our lives was based on playing outside and watch cartoons and, occasionaly, we studied. </p>
+I grow up in the south area of the city and had two little sisters, our lives was based on playing outside and watch cartoons and, occasionaly, we studied. </p>
  </details></section>

 <section><footer>